shurutech/knee/README.md

     - This requires a suitable operating system and sufficient hardware capabilities for your tasks.

     - Target System should be Ubuntu for the intended installation.
+    - For replication, MongoDB requires 2 additional hosts, MySQL and PostgreSQL require 1 additional host each.
 ## Getting Started

 - Ensure Python is Installed: